aws-samples/shopfloor-connectivity/docs/targets/opcua.md

 ---
 ### BrowseName

-Browse name for the variable node.
+Specifies the name used for the variable when browsing through the OPC UA address space.

+Defaults to using the Id value if not specified

 **Type**: String

-Optional, if not specified then the value of the id will be used as the display name

 ---
 ### DataType
-Data type for the node
+Specifies the data type of the variable node's value.

 **Type**: String